Sawyer Brown: History

 In the latter half of the 1990s, the group seemed to gradually fall out of favor with country radio, despite a crossover hit in 1999 with "Drive Me Wild".
 They parted ways with Curb in 2003 and signed with Lyric Street Records.
 One single was released on Lyric Street before Sawyer Brown left that label as well.
 2004 saw the group returning to Curb Records, just as Duncan Cameron decided to leave the group to pursue a lifelong dream of flying for Southwest Airlines.
 Guitarist Shayne Hill replaced Duncan's post as guitarist, although both Cameron and Hill are in the credits on Mission Temple Fireworks Stand.
 The album's title track, featuring Robert Randolph, peaked at No. 55.
 The second single off that album, "They Don't Understand", was a minor Top 40 hit on the country charts, and Top 20 on the Christian single charts.

-Sawyer Brown has released twenty studio albums, of which three have been certified gold in the United States for sales of 500,000 copies.
+Sawyer Brown has released twenty-four albums (18 studio, 1 live and 5 compilation), of which three have been certified gold in the United States for sales of 500,000 copies.
 More than 50 of their singles have entered the U.S. Billboard Hot Country Songs charts, including three Number One singles.
 Sawyer Brown also received a Horizon Award from the Country Music Association in 1985, as well as a Vocal Group of the Year award in 1997 from the Academy of Country Music and five Vocal Band of The Year Awards from the TNN Music City News Country Awards.

 Sawyer Brown wrote "The Nebraska Song" in honor of Brook Berringer, a Nebraska Cornhuskers quarterback who died in a plane crash on April 18, 1996.
 (The song was actually written before his death.)
 The song appears on the group's album Six Days on the Road.
 Mark Miller also served as a pallbearer at Berringer's funeral.
 In 1998, the band appeared at the Unforgiven: In Your House Pay Per View and performed a lip synced version of "Some Girls Do" with Jeff Jarrett.

 In the early 2000s, Mark Miller formed Christian music label Beach Street Records.
 One of the first acts he began producing for the label was Casting Crowns.
-In August 2021, bass guitarist Jim Scholten left Sawyer Brown in Seattle, Washington.
+In August 2021, bass guitarist Jim Scholten left Sawyer Brown after a performance in Seattle, Washington, at which point Nathan Winkler joined the group's touring band as bassist.
+Scholten's departure left Miller, Hubbard and Smyth as the three remaining original members.